UTDNebula/nebula-api/README.md

 # Comet Data Service
 *A database for some really useful UTD data.*

-Part of the Comet Planning project.
+Part of the Nebula project.

 [A work in progress]